-Spoonauger Falls is a 50-foot, multi-tiered waterfall located off of Forest Road 646/Burrell’s Ford Road in Sumter National Forest.
+Spoonauger Falls is a 50-foot, multi-tiered waterfall located off Forest Road 646/Burrell’s Ford Road in Sumter National Forest.
 The road is paved for about a quarter mile, then turns to uneven gravel.

-Drive just beyond the Burrell’s Ford parking lot until you reach the next information board on your right.
+Drive just beyond Burrell’s Ford parking lot until you reach the next information board on your right.
 There is no parking lot for this trail so you will have to park along the side of the road.
 Start your half-mile hike at the information board and follow the signs for the Chattooga River Trail.

-Chattooga River trailhead information board
+Chattooga River information board at trailhead

 You will walk parallel with the river which is left of the path.
 Some openings are accessible to walk to the river’s edge, which was calm and beautiful when I visited.
 Several people took advantage of the nice day to fish in the river.

-Chattooga River near Spoonauger Falls
+Chattooga River near Spoonauger Creek

 There are a couple of sections where you will need to cross small streams and Spoonauger Creek.
 One area had logs placed across the trail to help with muddiness.